justadreamer/kinoafisha.ua-ios/Pods/SkyScraper/README.md

 The spec will be moved into the main Specs repository eventually, but for now the library is in a very early development stage.

 **3)**  To learn/train yourself in XSLT - again please study the Tests and Examples/CLSkyScraper projects - there are XSLT transformations defined within the application resources.
-There are some useful tricks to be learned from these examples - f.e. modularization by utilizing XIncludes, text data sanitization to be used within JSON, URL concatenation, etc.  There are also quite a lot of resources on XSLT 1.0 on the web:
+There are some useful tricks to be learned from these examples - f.e. modularization by utilizing XIncludes, text data sanitization to be used within JSON, URL concatenation, etc.  There are also many resources on XSLT 1.0 on the web:

 [https://en.wikipedia.org/wiki/XSLT](https://en.wikipedia.org/wiki/XSLT)